auxon/bonsai/README.md

 - **Mining Rewards System:** Design and implement the rewards system for various contributions, including code, documentation, and node operation.

 ### 6. Community and Governance
-- **Contribution and Governance Models:** Establish clear guidelines for contributions, governance, and decision-making processes within the Abacus network.
+- **Contribution and Governance Models:** Establish clear guidelines for contributions, governance, and decision-making processes within the Bonsai network.
 - **Localization & Globalization:** Ensure tools and platforms support internationalization, allowing for global participation and use.

 ### 7. Project Management and Milestones